civilservicelgbt/civilservicelgbt.github.io/_team/jack-victor.md

 ---
 # Adding or removing a '#' in front of a line will toggle that information off and on from being processed.

 layout: team
 title: "Jack Victor"
 person-name: "Jack Victor"
 role: "project team"
 project: "conference"
+archive: true
 # region: ""
 # email: ""
 image: "/assets/images/uploads/team/jackvictor.jpg"
 permalink: /team/jack-victor
 # redirect_from:
 # -
 # redirect_to:
 # -
 ---

 I have been in the Civil Service for six years and am currently a consultant with the Government Consulting Hub.